Vincintosh/dots_sept2018/README.md

 **Theme**: Mint-Y

-I will use this page to summerize how my desktop setup works.
+I will use this page to summarize how my desktop setup works.
 Jump to *TL;DR* if you just want basic information on what is in this repository.

 ## Display management